 Are you struggling to pay the debt?

 If you owe the money, you have a responsibility to pay it.
-If you are struggling to pay, Triton Credit Services Debt Collectors should be willing to allow you to set up an arrangement to pay it back in monthly installments.
+If you are struggling to pay, Triton Credit Services Debt Collectors should be willing to allow you to set up an arrangement to pay it back in monthly instalments.
 They may ask for proof of your income and expenditure though.

 How debt collectors can affect you